-If we needed another reason to sit like sloths on our sofas and binge Netflix, award-winning historical drama, The Crown, has just released its third season and we can’t get enough.
-New casting chatter aside (we’re conflicted because we love Olivia Coleman, but loved Claire Foy) we’ve been spending our bingeing sessions wondering what it would be like if we were royalty.
-So, we chatted to our UK destination experts and asked which properties in our collection would live up to Queen Lizzie’s standards, and they came up with an elegant top 10 list of places you can live like a royal and unleash your inner monarch.
-If you needed an excuse.
+If we needed another reason to sit like sloths on our sofas and binge Netflix, award-winning historical drama, The Crown, is just about the release its fourth season and we can’t get enough.
+If you’re like us, you’ve been spending your bingeing sessions wondering what it would be like to live like royalty.
+Well, you actually can.
+We chatted to our UK destination experts and asked which properties in our collection would live up to Queen Lizzie’s standards, and they came up with an elegant top 10 list of places you can live like a royal and unleash your inner monarch.
+If you needed an excuse…

-Sit down with a book in Lady Mansfield’s library, marvel at the collection of unique antiques, and even organise a private dinner in the Palace State Rooms before adjourning to the drawing-room for a spot of tea, or something a little stronger.
+Snuggle down with a book in the whisky library, play a spot of billiards in the billiard room, or wander the 14 acres of private grounds (with its own loch!) before adjourning to the drawing room for a spot of tea, or something a little stronger.
 Rumour has it the Queen enjoys a dry martini…

 Wonder if she likes it shaken or stirred?